-Five months ago I’m getting a phone call from an acquaintance asking me to temporarily take his place for a few months and run a course for SoftUni Light where I’m going to teach children.
-I did the same thing I’m doing with every new possibility that knocks on my door.
-I immediately said “Hi, welcome to my place.
+Five months ago, I got a phone call from an acquaintance asking me to temporarily take his place for a few months and run a course for SoftUni Light where I’m going to teach children.
+I did the same thing I was doing with every new possibility that knocked on my door.
+I immediately said, “Hi, welcome to my place.
 You are about to be surprised!
 I hope you can handle me.” and accepted the position.
-I went to the interview where we spoke for about twenty minutes and the interviewer said: “You are going to be a perfect fit.”
+I went to the interview, where we spoke for about twenty minutes, and the interviewer said: “You are going to be a perfect fit.”

 My doubts and concerns regarding the teacher position

-I was confused and took it with a grain of salt thinking they probably need that course started ASAP and they don’t have much time to search for a candidate.
-On the other hand, I know my qualities and capabilities and I also think I’m a better fit compared to most but I still doubt myself slightly because I’ve never been in the role of a school teacher before.
+I was confused and took it with a grain of salt, thinking they probably needed that course started ASAP and didn’t have much time to search for a candidate.
+On the other hand, I know my qualities and capabilities, and I also think I’m a better fit than most, but I still doubt myself slightly because I’ve never been in the role of a school teacher before.

-What were my main motives to take this opportunity?
+What were my main motives for taking this opportunity?

-I wanted to become a better teacher overall, perfect my skills, and be able to pass on information in an entertaining way.
-I also wanted to improve my verbal skills when communicating with youngsters, be patient when explaining a thing over and over again, and most importantly learn how to get their attention without being boring.
-Actually I wanted to train myself as a better mentor while helping them learn outside the box.
+I wanted to become a better teacher overall, perfect my skills, and pass on information entertainingly.
+I also wanted to improve my verbal skills when communicating with youngsters, be patient when explaining a thing repeatedly, and learn how to get their attention without being boring.
+I wanted to train myself as a better mentor while helping them learn outside the box.

-When I was young I truly disliked the school system in general and I was constantly thinking how can I improve it at some point.
-Now I pretty much have this opportunity in front of me and I am willing to take it.
-I think being on both sides of the coin will get me more insights, understanding, and knowledge of how this system runs.
+When I was young, I was not too fond of the school system in general, and I was constantly thinking about how can I improve it at some point.
+Now I pretty much have this opportunity in front of me, and I am willing to take it.
+Being on both sides of the coin will give me more insights into how this system runs.
 This is part of my future plan to present the world with an effective alternative to the current educational system.

-What really inspired me starting as a young teacher in SoftUni Light?
+What inspired me to start as a young teacher in SoftUni Light?

-This was an experiment and money was never part of my motivation to start working there.
-At this point, in fact, I rather prefer not looking at it as a job but as a means to refine my skills and further my personal goals in the long run.
-Of course, if I continue working there I’ll start paying more attention to the payout.
+This was an experiment, and money was never part of my motivation to start working there.
+At this point, I prefer not to look at it as a job but as a way to refine my skills.
+Further, increase my personal goals in the long run.
+Of course, if I continue working there, I’ll start paying more attention to the payout.

 The innovations I came up with, some experiments and where they failed

-Getting to know my duties I slowly started to develop an interactive way to present the information to the children.
-I also made different types of tests with open answers where they can try and express themselves explaining concepts we’ve learned in their own words.
+I slowly started developing an interactive way to present the information to the children while getting to know my duties.
+I also made different types of tests with open answers where they can try and express themselves, explaining concepts we’ve learned in their own words.

-I allowed them to do whatever they want in class, provided they keep up with the material and follow the lesson.
-This included listening to music, playing games, talking to each other quietly without distracting the class, and others. Тhis worked very well because some of them were perfectly able to juggle between tasks and understood the material quite easily.
+I allowed them to do whatever they wanted in class, provided they kept up with the material and followed the lesson.
+This included listening to music, playing games, whispering without distracting the other students and others. Тhis worked very well because some of them could juggle between tasks and understood the material quite quickly.
 Some just abused it but not without consequences.
-Let’s say I hardened the rules a bit and started to randomly inspect if they listen asking them arbitrary questions.
-(This wasn’t really that big of a problem because most of the questions were actually coming from themselves.)
+Let’s say I hardened the rules a bit and started to inspect if they listened, asking them random questions randomly.
+(This wasn’t that big of a problem because most of the questions came from themselves.)
 It really helped.
-I also made a quick test they can fill up after every class so I make sure they really follow what’s going on.
+I also made a quick test they can fill up after every class, so I make sure they follow what’s going on.

-I asked them if they prefer having homework after every class or put everything they’ve learned during the course to test in one big final project.
+I asked them if they prefer having homework after every class or putting everything they’ve learned during the course to test in one big final project.
 Guess what they chose?
 Nobody likes homework.
-That was almost about to fail because their time management was so bad.
-Don’t worry, I actually expected that so I made sure we were a few lectures ahead and we have more time to discuss and finish those projects.
-I also wanted to see which ones were going to procrastinate and whether some of them were able to complete the project just one day before the imaginary deadline.
-Of course, I never told them the deadline is way ahead in time.
-I didn’t want them to fail but instead just put them to test and see the outcome.
+That was almost about to fail because their time management was so wrong.
+Don’t worry.
+I expected that, so I made sure we were a few lectures ahead and had more time to discuss and finish those projects.
+I also wanted to see which ones were going to procrastinate and whether they could complete the project just one day before the imaginary deadline.
+Of course, I never told them the deadline was way ahead of time.
+Instead, I didn’t want them to fail.
+I just put them to the test and saw the outcome.

-I found a way to increase their motivation from the beginning offering them one year of free VPS for the top 2 projects in their class.
+I found a way to increase their motivation from the beginning by offering them one year of free VPS for the top 2 projects in their class.
 SoftUni had nothing to do with that.
 It was my idea because I know how hard every startup is.
-I have eight till now and in the beginning, it’s pushing water uphill before you convince your first clients you are that good and worthy.
-I intentionally gave them a time period of 365 days in order to motivate them to accomplish some results in the meantime and appreciate it more.
+I have eight till now, and in the beginning, it’s pushing water uphill before you convince your first clients you are that good and worthy.
+I intentionally gave them 365 days to motivate them to accomplish some results in the meantime and appreciate it more.

 Yep, that’s right.
 You want to be a better teacher.
 You think I’m out of my damn mind letting the children judge me, right?
 Wrong!
 It’s all about the criteria.
-I made the criteria for that crystal clear too and as reasonable as it can be.
-So they can anonymously rate me as a teacher from 1 – 10 stars in the end of the course judging individually every single one of those 5 and here are the results:
+I made the criteria for that crystal clear too, and as reasonable as possible.
+So they can anonymously rate me as a teacher from 1 – 10 stars at the end of the course, judging individually every single one of those five and here are the results: